Rheumatoid arthritis (RA) has affected famous people with varying degrees of severity. Evidence of RA appears in acclaimed artwork throughout history.

-At 12 years old, Aida Turturro experienced agonizing pain and was diagnosed with RA.
-Rheumatoid arthritis didn’t slow her down.
+At 12 years old, Aida Turturro experienced agonizing pain and was diagnosed with RA but it didn’t slow her down.

 She went on to star in the critically-acclaimed HBO series, The Sopranos, earning Emmy nominations for her role as, Janice.

 Turturro has actively advocated for those with RA.
-In 2000, she helped introduce the, Joint Effort Against Rheumatoid Arthritis, campaign.
+In 2000, she helped introduce the, Joint Effort Against RA, campaign.

 I have gone through tremendous, sometimes debilitating pain, but I feel like I’m winning the battle every time I face the disease head-on.

-I want to encourage others to get the information they need so they can live fulfilling lives despite this disease. -Aida Turturro, spokesperson, Joint Effort Against Rheumatoid Arthritis
+I want to encourage others to get the information they need so they can live fulfilling lives despite this disease. -Aida Turturro, spokesperson, Joint Effort Against RA

 What We Can Learn

 The experiences and symptoms rheumatoid arthritis provides is as unique as each person who is diagnosed with it.
 While joint inflammation is the hallmark of RA, your personal story is unparalleled.